 But what happens if you file an answer?
-What if you don't let them win by default? there are flaws in this plan that may result in them not being able to collect, and you not having to pay!
-Here's are the top three reasons why!
+What if you don't let them win by default?
+There are flaws in this plan that may result in them being unable to collect and you not having to pay!
+Here are the top three reasons why!

 The Debt is Too Old (Statute of Limitations)

-First of all, as I mentioned before, factors often buy old debt.
-If it is too old, you win under the Statute of Limitations.
-The time to bring suit in New Jersey on the breach of the terms of a credit card agreement is limited to six (6) years, while a contract strictly for the sale of goods is four (4).
+First, as I mentioned before, factors often buy old debt.
+If it is too old, you win because of the New Jersey Statute of Limitations.
+The time to bring suit in New Jersey on the breach of the terms of a credit card agreement is limited to six (6) years, while a contract strictly for the sale of goods is four (4) years.

 They Can't Prove Their Right to Sue

-When factors buy the debt from the creditor, they are purchasing the right to sue.
+When factors buy the debt from the creditor, they purchase the right to sue.
 But they still have to provide the court with sufficient proof of that.
-Believe it or not, they can't always produce it!
+Believe it or not, they can't always produce it.

 They Can't Prove Their Case in Court

-The second flaw is one that is rooted in the reality that although the factor now stands in the legal shoes of the creditor, it still isn't the creditor.
-In other words, they may have a legal right to bring suit for collection, but they may not have the ability to prove their case if you force them to try it before a judge.
+The second flaw is rooted in the reality that although the factor now stands in the legal shoes of the creditor, it still isn't the creditor.
+In other words, they may have a legal right to bring suit for collection, but they may not be able to prove their case if you force them to try it before a judge.

-If you file an answer denying that you owe them anything (or at least the balance they are claiming is due), their case could fall apart.
-Remember, to them it is a numbers game, and if you make it tough enough for them, they may just move on to easier prey.
+If you file an answer denying that you owe them anything (or at least the balance they claim is due), their case could fall apart.
+Remember, it is a numbers game to them, and if you make it tough enough for them, they may move on to easier prey.

 What Do I Do?